chocolate-icecream/pancakekit/README.md

 cake.add(f)
 ```

-Equivalently, you can decorate the function by a decorator `@cake.topping`:
+Equivalently, you can decorate the function with a decorator `@cake.topping`:

 ```python
 @cake.topping